Skip to content

 def invoke(self, request: Request) -> Response | None:

-if not self._matcher.matches(request):
+if self._matcher is not None and not self._matcher.matches(request):

 return None